HorizenOfficial/staketool/README.md

 ```

 #### Testing
 For development and testing of integrations, staketool can be used with the testnet tracking servers at https://securenodes.testnet.zensystem.io.
-To do so please use testnet addresses and private keys, and use the `--testnet` switch with staketool and signtool.
+To do so please use testnet addresses and private keys, and use the `--testnet` switch with staketool and signtxtool.

 Testnet ZEN can be requested at https://testnet.getzen.cash, testnet addresses and private keys can be generated at https://myzenwallet.io by selecting 'testnet' in Settings.